Companion website for

 He worked as a reporter and newsreader at Radio Tees in Cleveland between 1979 and 1981 alongside the current head of BBC Journalism Helen Boaden and the BBC’s North America Editor Mark Mardell.
 He originated a networked documentary on the impact of unemployment, which was transmitted in 1980 when the country’s dole queue reached two million for the first time since the 1930s, reported on the Alexander Keilland oil rig disaster, and the enquiry into the murders of the Yorkshire Ripper, Peter Sutcliffe.
 He returned to London as a specialist freelance covering national and international stories in London for BBC Scotland including the London dimension to the Argentine invasion of the Falkland Islands.
 In London he was on call to BBC Radio Scotland to cover the major stories of the day, which often included strikes and terrorist incidents including the murder of Scotland Yard’s bomb disposal officer Kenneth Howarth in Oxford Street.
 It was while BBC Scotland assigned him to cover a long-running cannabis smuggling trial involving Howard Marks (who was acquitted) that he was asked by IRN/LBC to take on the role of the network and station’s correspondent at the Old Bailey.
 He covered the leading trials and crime stories for the next 15 years and built up a news agency that specialised in providing reporting services for broadcasting at the Central Criminal Court and Royal Courts of Justice.
 He also filed for the new Independent newspaper when it opened in 1986.
 A special archive of LBC/IRN journalism for the period 1973 to 1996 contains over 260 of his radio reports.
 One of his more memorable recordings was his improvised ad-libbing in Newgate Street when a man from Croydon, protesting about a planning dispute with his local council, decided to drive his tank into the City of London and alarmed armed police officers escorting IRA terrorist trial defendants.
 His other broadcasting work included on screen television reporting for Newsroom South East and ITV regional programmes.
 He researched and supported investigative projects into the criminal justice system for ITN and BBC television news.
 His investigative journalism into forensic science standards in criminal trials led to an adjournment debate in the House of Commons and a nomination for Sony Radio Reporter of the Year in 1984.
 In 1982 he negotiated the first UK broadcasting from the Lord Chief Justice’s court at the Royal Courts of Justice when he was allowed to record the valedictory ceremony of the celebrated Master of the Rolls Lord Denning.
 His investigative journalism into a London kidnapping case in 1985 and the airing of his radio documentary on the subject was reviewed in national newspapers [Radio The right rewards for sound success (Reviews) David Wade.
 The Times Saturday, May 25, 1985; pg.
 19; Issue 62147; col G] and resulted in a nomination for most creative use of radio at the UK Sony Awards of that year.
 [PAUL FERRIS.
 (1985, December 29).
 Quest for real lives :RADIO.
 The Observer (1901- 2003),19.]
 He covered the key miscarriage of justice scandals of the late 1980s and 1990s and his reporting of the Birmingham Six appeals won a reporting award at the International Radio Festival of New York in 1991.
 His journalistic campaigning against secrecy in the legal system was supported by the NUJ, NCCL and Independent newspaper and resulted in a Campaign for Freedom of Information Award in 1987 and legislation providing a right of appeal for news organisations against Crown Court reporting bans and secret hearings.
 On two occasions he presented appeals against reporting bans before the Court of Appeal with his journalist colleague Caroline Godwin.
 The last case they fought in 1994 challenged the holding of an entire Crown Court Trial in camera.
 The Judge was persuaded to announce the sentence in open court only after he visited the court and sent a protesting message via the judge’s clerk.
 The Lord Chief Justice of England at the time, Lord Peter Taylor, Mr Justice McPherson (The Stephen Lawrence Enquiry) and Mrs Justice Steel heard the reporters’ challenge in camera and to this day the outcome of the case remains sealed.
 It may never be known because of the shredding of secret court ruling documents.

 In other court censorship battles he was represented by Geoffrey Robertson QC, Heather Rogers QC, Sir Andrew Nicol QC (now a High Court Judge), Keir Starmer QC (The Director of Public Prosecutions) and John Wadham, Legal director of the Equality and Human Rights Commission, and former legal director of Liberty.
 In 1997 at a conference convened by the charity Mediawise he warned of the injustices and problems of secret justice in the family courts.
 He has also submitted evidence to the House of Commons Select Committee on Culture Media & Sport’s enquiry into press standards, libel and privacy.
 He provided a detailed proposal for a restorative justice solution to the problems of media abuse of power and the chilling effect of media laws.
 He had previously submitted evidence to the committee on their enquiries into the funding of the BBC and the regulatory and executive decisions that led to the demise of ITN’s flagship programme News At Ten.
 His British Journalism Review article on the protection of journalists’ sources in the wake of the Dr David Kelly/Andrew Gilligan/Hutton Enquiry affair is frequently cited.
 He writes periodical bulletins commenting on media law that have been referenced in the journalism and media law field.
+In 2013, he was accepted as a member of the Chartered Institute of Journalists and serves on its Professional Practices Board.

 In the early 1980s Tim presented LBC’s Nightline phone-in programme for several months, but turned down the offer of a full-time contract to concentrate on his investigative and campaigning journalism in the legal system.
 From 1996 to 2002 he did work as a full-time presenter on LBC 1152 when it was owned by GWR and ITN.
 He did relief presentation for Drive-time, Dawn Traders, and the Clive Bull programme.
 For twelve years (1989-2002) he presented and produced LBC Drama Showcase, that for this period was the only regularly scheduled drama programme on UK independent radio.
 He originated, produced and presented the pioneering News Line programme, the first in the UK to use audio-streaming, ‘listen again’, and news links with web-text.
 In 2000 it won a Silver Medal at the International Radio Festival of New York for best regularly scheduled news and current affairs programme.
 His main work though was as a weekend overnight presenter.
 He anchored more than 6 hours of live analysis on the night Diana, Princess of Wales died in a car accident in Paris.
 He was credited with being the first UK radio broadcaster to announce her death and the first UK broadcaster to provide official confirmation.
 The radio critic of the Spectator complimented his decision to delay the announcement until he had confirmed the reliability of his sources.
 [The Spectator March 24, 2001 ‘Many a slip’; Radio by Michael Vestey; Pg.
 61]